Airliner in the sky

 Antonov Design Bureau

-Antonov white logo svg
+Antonov white logo, vector, svg

 The Antonov Design Bureau, founded in 1946 by Oleg Antonov, became an iconic name in aviation.
 Initially established in Novosibirsk, it later relocated to Kyiv, evolving into a hub of innovation.
 The bureau specialized in developing transport and specialized aircraft, renowned for their reliability and ability to operate in challenging conditions.
 Antonov made significant contributions to Soviet and post-Soviet aviation, collaborating with international companies and adopting advanced technologies, such as composite materials.
 Its projects earned global recognition for engineering excellence and unique design solutions, cementing its reputation as a leader in the field.